Gha7/Steam_EDA/Proposal.md

 - Jupyter notebook
 - Libraries(Pandas,Numpy,matplotlib)
 # Questions
-1. What is the most categorie games that has high average playtime.
+1. What is the most games that has high average playtime.
+2. What is the most category games that has high average playtime
-2. Does the name of the studio developer effict people to buy the game.
+3. Does the name of the studio developer effict people to buy the game.
-3. Does the name of the game has strong effict for making people to buy the game and play for long hours.
+4. Does the name of the game has strong effict for making people to buy the game and play for long hours.
-4. Does negative ratings and positive ratings has strong effict more than studio developer.
+5. Does negative ratings and positive ratings has strong effict more than studio developer.
-5. What is the most supported platforms.
+6. What is the most supported platforms.